 Compare Geico vs American Family Insurance

-- Types of Insurance: Geico and American Family are evenly matched
+- Types of Insurance: Geico beats American Family

 - Cost: Geico beats American Family

 - J.D.
-Power Rating: Geico beats American Family
+Power Rating: Geico ties with American Family

 Both companies have received their fair share of detractors, though, as Geico and American Family have received more than the average number of customer complaints as insurance companies of a similar size, according to the NAIC.
 For Geico, customer complaints highlight unsatisfactory settlement offers.
 For American Family, complaints focus on the company’s tendency to delay/deny claims.